hmrc/accessibility/docs/in-house-audit-screener.md

 - Page `title` and `h1`s remaining the same on multiple pages throughout a section of the service.
 Use a unique page title on every page, as instructed in the [page title](https://design.tax.service.gov.uk/hmrc-design-patterns/page-title/) pattern.
 [WCAG 2.1 (A) 2.4.2 Page Titled](https://www.w3.org/WAI/WCAG21/Understanding/page-titled.html).
 - Focus order of page items is confusing.
 [WCAG 2.1 (A) 2.4.3 Focus Order](https://www.w3.org/WAI/WCAG21/Understanding/focus-order.html).
 - Using the presentational `<hr/>` element as a decoration without adding `aria-hidden` to prevent screen readers from trying to interact with it.
+- Failure to check your service works if JavaScript is unavailable.

 ## Most common design and usability issues